LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/classes-and-objects-inheritance/README.md

 ### Working With Constructors in Subclasses

-We mentioned above that a subclass inherits all non-constructor methods.
-Indeed, when extending a class, we will not be able to create new instances of our subclass `HouseCat` using the constructor provided by `Cat`.
+We mentioned above that a subclass inherits all non-constructor methods from its base class.
+Indeed, when extending a class, we will not be able to create new instances of our subclass `HouseCat` using any constructors provided by `Cat`.
 For example, this code will not compile:

 ```csharp
 HouseCat thumper = new HouseCat(8.4);
 ```

-The base class `Cat` has a constructor that takes a single parameter of type `double`, but `Cat` constructors are not inherited by `HouseCat`.
+The base class `Cat` has a constructor that takes a single parameter of type `double`, but `HouseCat` does not have such a constructor, and `Cat` constructors are not inherited by `HouseCat`.
 If we wanted to use such a constructor in the subclass, we would have to explicitly provide it.
-We'll see how to do this relativel easily in a bit.
+We'll see how to do this relatively easily in a moment.

 Let's look at the constructor included in `HouseCat`: